 This course introduces the student to Sanskrit literature.
 At the end of the course, the student will develop the ability to study simple Sanskrit literature.
 He / she will experience sandhis and samasas in practice as they appear in Sanskrit poetry.
-The first part consists of subhashitani from Neetishatakam which is easier to understand for the student.
+The part one consists of subhashitani which are easier to understand.
 Parts 2 and 3 will contain other works of poetry and drama from famous writers such as Kalidasa and Bhasa.
 Completion of all three parts will be equivalent to completing our on-site diploma course in Sanskrit Syllabus.
 The course will be delivered in about 50 Shlokas of Neetishatakam will be taught in 50 lessons (sanskrit medium) and the average duration for each lesson is around 12 minutes.

 1. What is the recommended background for taking part in this course?

 Completion of Pravesika-2 preferred.
 Otherwise students must be conversant with Sanskrit.

 2. What are the technical requirements for taking part in this course?

 Being an on-line course, you need a computer / mobile / tablet device with Internet connection that enables you to watch the video lectures, and to upload your assignments which will be reports or power point presentations, if applicable.

 3. What is the format of the Course?